scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    certain objective incentivise?
 How can we improve this behaviour and ensure that a decision-maker chooses decisions with safer or fairer consequences?
-   This paper introduces the Python package *PyCID*, built upon *pgmpy*, that implements (causal) influence diagrams, a well-studied graphical model for decision-making problems.
+   This paper introduces the Python package *PyCID*, built upon *pgmpy*, that implements (causal) influence diagrams, a well-studied graphical modelling framework for decision-making problems.
 By providing numerous methods to solve and analyse (causal) influence diagrams, *PyCID* helps answer questions about behaviour and incentives in both single-agent and multi-agent settings.